 Heart failure means the heart is weakened and is unable to pump enough blood to supply the body's needs.
-The effect on the body when heart is failing causes fluid to build up, creating congestion and other effects like fatigue.
+The effect on the body when heart fails causes fluid to build up, thus creating congestion and other effects like fatigue.

 Heart failure means the heart is: